Last updated on September 22, 2020 by Chad Tennant

 - The number of channels with more than one million subscribers grew by more than 65 percent y/y.

-Video, audio, and editing software are essential to make videos.
+Video, audio, and editing products and software are essential to make videos, for example, a camera and lapel microphone.
 They enable content creation and production processes.
 I use Camtasia, which is a video editor and screen recorder.
 Alternatively, many free and premium video editing applications are available.

 Video editing software and recording equipment are only half of the battle.
 You must also have a basic understanding of channel management, analytics, keyword and tag research, monetization, graphic design, marketing, and how to boost views and get subscribers to succeed.
 Thankfully, there are many excellent tools to support those functions.